All Episodes

 I think I was in there for like 12 hours or whatever.

-Before I was able to bond out, I said to myself, you know, there's nothing that, I mean, I don't want to come back here no more.
+Before I was able to bond out, I said to myself, you know, there's nothing that, I mean, I don't want to go, I don't want to come back here no more.

-There's nothing in my mind that I can think of that will want to make me come back here to jail.
+There's nothing in my mind that I could think of that would want to make me come back here to jail.

-Why why am I why am I here for doing something stupid?
+Why am I here for doing something stupid?

 It's crazy.